 In a Nutshell: Restaurant spending has increased by more than $100 billion over the last three years as US consumers shift their spending focus from merchandise to food experiences.
 Dining out has become one of the country’s top ways of creating memories, celebrating occasions, or just taking a night off from the kitchen.
-Capital One has responded to that consumer trend with its new Savor card, which offers 3% cash back on all restaurant spending.
+Capital One has responded to that consumer trend with its new Capital One® Savor® Rewards Credit Card, which offers 4% cash back on all restaurant spending.
 For foodies who prefer to do their own cooking, the card also offers a year-round 2% cash back on grocery store charges and 1% cash back on all other purchases.
-With a 0% APR intro offer for the first nine months and no annual fee, this card has a lot of perks for anyone who likes to eat.
+With no initial annual fee, this card has a lot of perks for anyone who likes to eat. //

 I’m what you’d call a foodie.
 There’s little I enjoy more than new restaurant experiences — the flavors, the atmosphere, the company.
 It’s a way to celebrate a special occasion, escape a bad mood, or just cap off a long day at the office.